You’re A Gherkin Terry 2019

 They won’t turn.

 Not when night sighs carrying lies overhead, seducing in their sparkles.

 Until dropped are their charades to reveal a deafening sight.

 Silence ploughing through fate.

 Indifferent to any plea or request.

 We take refuge, cornering ourselves into seats on the train.

 ‘“You’re a gherkin Terry and gherkins tend to be duller then cucumbers”.
 I overhear someone say.

 We decamp at the next stop.
-Make our way through army ants and phlegm dots.

 There ahead fallen arches tow a body down the street.